Building Location-Aware Applications

 Offline Data Synchronisation

 Caching map tiles is only half the problem.
 Application data (customer locations, job details, route information) also needs offline access with eventual synchronisation.
+This is where offline-first architecture gets genuinely hard.

 Patterns for offline data: